 16. What are heartworms?

-Heartworm is a disease of the heart that is spread by mosquitoes.
-We recommend testing your pet in the spring and putting him or her on a monthly preventative like Iverhart Plus during the warm months, usually through the month of November.
+Heartworm is a parasite that is spread by mosquitoes.
+If left untreated heartworm disease can cause lasting damage to the heart, lungs and arteries.
+It can affect the dog’s health and quality of life and in some cases cause death.
+We recommend putting your dog on a monthly preventative like Heartgard Plus or the six month Proheart6 injection.
 If you keep your pet on preventative medicine year-round we recommend testing for it every two years.

 17. My pet was sprayed by a skunk.
 What do I do?